Introduction to Redberry: a computer algebra system designed for tensor manipulation: Transformations

-\begin{sout} 0 \end{sout} We see, that Redberry matched the l.h.s. of the substitution in tensor \inlinecode{t} and automatically reduced the resulting sum to the standard form, which, in turn, gives zero.
+\begin{sout} 0 \end{sout} We see, that Redberry matched the l.h.s. of the substitution in tensor \inlinecode{t} and automatically reduced the resulting sum to the standard form, which, in turn, gave zero.

-Redberry takes into account not only predefined symmetries of simple tensors, but also symmetries of any complex expression, which arise from its structure.
+Redberry takes into account not only predefined symmetries of simple tensors, but also symmetries of any complicated expression, which arise from its structure.
 For example:

 \begin{sout} 0 \end{sout} The result is zero since tensor $(A_{cb} - A_{bc})$ is antisymmetric.
 As well, Redberry takes care about symmetries of indexless objects: